cogentrts/DataHubPythonAPI/README.md

 # <h1><img align="center" src="https://cogentdatahub.com/media/datahub-icon-60x60-1.svg">&nbsp;DataHub&trade; API for Python</h1>

-This repository contains a Python implementation for connecting to the Cogent DataHub, along with examples of writing data using a PID Controller, as well as reading data and updating live to a Trend Chart.
+This repository contains a Python implementation for connecting in real time to the Cogent DataHub, along with examples of writing data using a PID Controller, reading data and updating live to a Trend Chart.